Maneater (video game): Truth Quest

-Having survived its battle with Scaly Pete, the shark senses the presence of another, more sinister apex predator that threatens her current status.
+Having survived its battle with Scaly Pete, the shark senses the presence of another, more sinister apex predator that threatens its current status.
 Discovering radioactive chemicals left behind by the unknown predator around Port Clovis, the shark ventures to Plover Island, also known as "Site P", which is said to be an off-the-books experimental station.
-Upon arriving, the shark attacks the island's technology and hunt new wildlife, hunters, and mutated predators that have developed abilities such as bio-electricity, shadow set, bone armor, and the ability to emit radiation.
+Upon arriving, the shark attacks the island's technology and hunts new wildlife, hunters, and mutated predators that have developed abilities such as bio-electricity, shadow set, bone armor, and the ability to emit radiation.

-Amidst its attacks and its transformation into an irradiated mutant however, the shark unknowingly releases the apex predator, a mosasaur-like leviathan called M.O.L.O.C.H., which escapes to Port Clovis and attacks several settlements.
+Amidst its attacks and its own transformation into an irradiated mutant however, the shark unknowingly releases the apex predator, a mosasaur-like leviathan called M.O.L.O.C.H., which escapes to Port Clovis and attacks several settlements.
 The shark eventually faces and kills M.O.L.O.C.H. in battle before returning to Plover Island, only for the entire facility to be destroyed in an explosion.

 Development

-The game was developed by Blindside Interactive alongside publisher Tripwire Interactive.
+Maneater was developed by Blindside Interactive alongside publisher Tripwire Interactive.
 The game's production was led by Alex Quick, who worked on the competitive multiplayer game Depth in which players assume control of either a shark or a diver as they combat each other.
 Initially envisioned as an expansion for Depth, the title became a standalone product after members of the development team splintered off and worked on a single-player experience that builds on the gameplay systems established by Depth.
-The team was inspired by Jaws Unleashed and other action RPGs such as Deus Ex and Dishonored while working on the title.
+The team was inspired by Jaws Unleashed and other action role-playing games such as Deus Ex and Dishonored while working on the title.
 According to John Gibson, the president of Tripwire, the team had always wanted to make an open world title similar to games like Far Cry and The Legend of Zelda: Breath of the Wild, though the team wanted their take on the genre to be "completely new and unique".
 The combat system was inspired by Punch Out and Dark Souls, as the player needs to think tactically and discern an opponent's attack pattern.

 Maneater was announced in June 2018 by Tripwire's newly formed publishing division which provided funding, marketing and additional development for the game.
 The game's physical retail version is published by Deep Silver.
 The first trailer for the game was shown at E3 2018 during the PC Gaming Show.
 Maneater was released worldwide for Microsoft Windows via the Epic Games Store, PlayStation 4 and Xbox One on May 22, 2020.
 The Nintendo Switch version was originally planned for release in 2020, but was later delayed to May 25, 2021.